 If you're knowledgeable on most major organizational programs and tools like the Microsoft and Google suite of office software, becoming a virtual assistant will have virtually no overhead cost for you to begin.
 As a virtual assistant you'll help execs stay organized, much like an in-office assistant, but using online communications and planners.

 To start, look for jobs on Indeed, Upwork, or other freelance sites.
 You'll likely have to start small, but can soon find yourself working for some very important people, making great money.

 3. Crank Up a Lawn Care Company

 Educate yourself on gardening and lawn care basics, and put out an ad.
 Even better, start a Facebook page and help some friends or family members for free.
 This will get you some nice reviews.
 From there, start out small and help those in your immediate area for a low price.
-As time goes on you can look into buying more equipment and even bring on additional hands to work for you.
+As time goes on you can look into buying more equipment like zero turn mowers and even bring on additional hands to work for you.